-7.37 Coton Green Primary School is aware of children potentially at risk of greater harm and who have an allocated Social Worker (Child in Need and Child Protection Plans LAC).
-We are aware that the Virtual School Headteacher has responsibility to promote the education of children who have a social worker and as such we will work closely with the virtual school to support this.
-We recognise that such students may be facing educational barriers and poor mental health.
+7.38 Coton Green Primary School is aware of children potentially at risk of greater harm and who have an allocated Social Worker (Child in Need and Child Protection Plans LAC).
+We are aware that the Virtual School Headteacher has responsibility to promote the education of all children who have a social worker and as such we will work closely with the virtual school to support this.
+Coton Green Primary School is aware of the guidance on promoting the education of children with a social worker and the role of the virtual school We recognise that such students may be facing educational barriers and poor mental health.
 We will take these needs into account.